Saturday, May 13, 2023

 4 or 5 scallions, white and green parts, chopped

-*The recipe calls for 1-1/2 teaspoons red pepper flakes, so adjust accordingly to your taste.
+*The original recipe calls for 1½ teaspoons of red pepper flakes, so adjust to your taste.

-You can cook this recipe in a wok or a large, heavy flat-bottomed skillet.
+You can cook this in a wok or a large, heavy flat-bottomed skillet.

 Combine the shrimp, ginger, garlic, egg whites, red pepper flakes, and 1 teaspoon of the cornstarch in a large bowl and mix well.
-In a small bowl whisk together the ketchup, stock, sugar, salt, pepper, and the remaining1 teaspoon cornstarch until well combined.
+In a small bowl, whisk together the ketchup, stock, sugar, salt, soy sauce, black pepper, and the remaining 1 teaspoon cornstarch until smooth.

-Heat the vegetable oil in your pan over high heat until it shimmers.
-Add the shrimp and cook, stirring continuously with a wooden spoon until the shrimp start to turn pink and get a little crispy around the edges.
+Heat the vegetable oil over high heat until it shimmers.
+Add the shrimp and cook, stirring continuously with a wooden spoon, until the shrimp start to turn pink and get a little crispy around the edges.
 If your heat is high enough, this will take about 1 minute.

-Turn the heat off, stir in the scallions, and serve immediately with rice.
+Turn off the heat, stir in the scallions, and serve immediately with rice.
 I use basmati.